 - Online Training

 Soccer is without a doubt one of the most popular sports worldwide.
 Female athletes have a higher injury risk compared to their male counterparts.
 Common injuries include ankle, knee, hip, and concussions.
 Soccer demands speed, power, balance, agility, and incredible foot speed.
 Female athletes have a different physiological makeup compared to male athletes such as menstrual periods, low bone density, and an increased q-angle.
 Females also have an increase in anterior tibial translation which can lead to an ACL injury.
-All these risk factors should be taken into consideration when it comes to designing a performance training plan for the female youth soccer player.
+All these risk factors should be taken into consideration when it comes to designing a youth women's soccer strength and conditioning program.

 Plyometrics have many benefits.
 One of the most important benefits for female soccer athletes is building up the tensile strength of the tendons.
 By building up tensile strength, the muscles are able to exert force quickly.
 This will help to develop quickness and a great first step.
 By teaching proper landing mechanics this will allow for greater joint stabilization and enhanced proprioception of the joint receptors.
 The female athlete will learn how to absorb force in order to redistribute force in an appropriate manner.
 This will help to prevent non-contact ACL injuries.
 Monitoring the load and going from double leg to single exercises will greatly improve the athleticism of the female soccer athlete.